 Does Mincemeat Pie Have Meat?

-Although it’s too late to make mincemeat in December as it needs to be pre-made months ahead of time, you can always plan for next year.
+Although it’s rather late to make mincemeat in December as it needs to be pre-made months ahead of time, you can always plan for next year.
 Put this recipe on your calendar for this coming February or March.

 You may also enjoy this recipe for Bakewell tart with icing which is made in a 9″ tart dish.